Keʻanae Congregational Church

 Keʻanae Landing Fruit Stand

-‘Da best’ banana bread on the entire road to Hana is baked fresh every morning, and is so good you’ll find as many locals as tourists...
+‘Da best’ banana bread on the entire road to Hana is baked fresh every morning by Aunty Sandy and her crew, and is so good you’ll find...

 Keʻanae Peninsula information